mcharouk/aws/Certification/developer.md

 ## Reserved Instances

 * Capacity reservation (Reserved Instances) can be shared accross all accounts whether on the same organization or not.
+* Capacity reservation is only supported for Zonal instances, not regional instances
 * It's possible to queue purchase of reserved instances, to be sure reserved instances will be covered without any interruption.
 * Can be queued only on Regional Reserved Instances (not Zonal) and not for Reserved Instances from other sellers than AWS.

 ## Dedicated host recovery